miyako/miyako.github.io/_posts/2020-12-12-4d-plugin-podofo.md

-in | Picture or Text|PDF content or input system file path out |Text|output system file path (optional) if omitted, the result is returned in `status.out` password |Text|password to open the PDF (optional) field |Text|field name for the signature; default is "PodofoSignatureField%" replace |Boolean|whether to update existing fields; default = false reason |Text|the message associated with the signature page |Integer|the page number (1-based) to place the annotation (optional)
+in | Picture or Text|PDF content or input system file path out |Text|output system file path (optional) if omitted, the result is returned in `status.out` password |Text|password to open the PDF (optional) field |Text|field name for the signature; default is "PodofoSignatureField%" where `%` is the object number replace |Boolean|whether to update existing fields; default = false reason |Text|the message associated with the signature page |Integer|the page number (1-based) to place the annotation (optional)